kkohbrok/mls-virtual-clients/draft-kohbrok-mls-virtual-clients.md

 ## External remove proposals

-In some cases, it is desirable for an external sender (e.g. the messaging provider of a user) to be able to propose the removal an individual (non-virtual) client from a group without requiring another client of the same user to be online.
+In some cases, it is desirable for an external sender (e.g. the messaging provider of a user) to be able to propose the removal of an individual (non-virtual) client from a group without requiring another client of the same user to be online.
 Doing so would allow another client to commit to said remove proposal and thus remove the client in question from the group.